 Fairfax criminal lawyer on the daily battle

 Once we decline to let others upset or annoy us — ranging from people inconsiderate enough to smoke right at building entrances, to those who will lie on the witness stand in criminal court to save their butts — then we can do the real work of living, fighting, and achieving our human potential by quantum leaps.
 That is why I am drawn to great music and other great art, which is limited only by the imagination.
-A great musician and artist does not awake wondering how the audience and critics will greet his or her work.
+A great musician and artist does not awaken wondering how the audience and critics will greet his or her work.
 S/he instead simply gets to work; the artist and his or her art are inseparably intertwined.

 When I defend my clients, sometimes I feel like I am at once at a high quantum level while encouraging my client that s/he has the potential to join me there.
 When my client is kvetching and calling me on end, that does not mean that I am failing, but instead that this is where my client is at.
 Great oncologists, criminal defense lawyers, and suicide prevention professionals do not shy away from crises, but instead go right to the battlefield where they are needed, with their necessary weapons, and most importantly delivering the fight that is needed, barely ever being rattled.
 Fortunately, I have experienced time and again my clients starting from their first visit with me feeling that their life has fallen apart to metamorphosizing into much more powerful people for them and their cases with their human potential by the time we are finished in court.